ohsg0226/ohsg0226/README.md

 ### Hi there 👋

 Oh Seunggi(iOS Developer)
----
-I'm an iOS developer interested in Clean Code, SwifUI, Combine.
-I aspire to make an impact on the world through my code.

 ## Experiences
 - Bachelor Degree of Computer Science, Transportation and Logistics Engineering, in Hanyang University(Erica) (2023.02)